What is configuration data?

 GAINING SINGULAR INSIGHT

-Last but not least, teams need a singular insight into what configuration data is working with and in what area.
+Last but not least, teams need a singular insight into all settings and parameters, who is working with it and in what area.
 Above all, this provides knowledge of when things are upgraded, changed or removed.
 Not only that, but it means that they are done with 100% clarity and vision.
 First and foremost, teams with conflicting requests must be alerted BEFORE a change happens.
 Conversely, if teams disagree before a release kicks off, that's great.
 Absolutely let them collaborate, resolve the conflict and move forwards (and save them from the blame game).

 At this time, when DevSecOps has so many moving parts, configuration data must be stored centrally and based on access requirements, secrets and collaboration structures.
 This keeps your configuration data estate in a sensible, pragmatic state.
 And, above all, gives your DevOps teams a chance.